 Do you notice a standing puddle of water in a certain area near the wall?
-Are you unable to locate the source of the water leak?
-If the water puddle forms near the washing machine, dishwasher, toilet, or sink, it is likely that there is a leak in the water pipe line leading to them.
+If the puddle forms near the washing machine, dishwasher, toilet, or sink, it is likely that there is a leak in the water pipeline leading to them.

-If there is a leak in the water, the water will seep into the wall and cause discoloration.
-The discoloration will be irregular, and if there is paint or wallpaper on the wall, it will start peeling off eventually.
+If there is a leak, the water will seep into the wall and cause discoloration.
+This discoloration will be irregular, and if there is paint or wallpaper on the wall, it will eventually start peeling off.

 Walls with water leaks develop a bubble-like texture.
-If you see any signs in your water, it is time to give it a thorough check and detect the source of the leak.
+If you see any bubble-like changes in your wall texture, it is time to take a closer look and detect the source of the leak.

 If there has been a leak in the wall for a long time, mold and mildew will start growing in the wall.
-It doesn’t just make the wall look ugly, it can also cause allergies and other health hazards.
+Mold and mildew don’t just make the wall look ugly, but can also cause allergies and related health hazards.

-To ascertain if the cause of the water leak is faulty plumbing inside the house, carry out this small exercise.
-Turn off all the sources of water in the house – the taps and the water-using appliances and take note of the water meter reading.
-Wait for about 3-4 hours and then check the water meter reading again.
-If the meter reading has increased, you would know the cause of the leak is inside the house.
-If the meter reading doesn’t change the source of the leak is not the plumbing system of the house.
+If you suspect a water leak, turn off all sources of water in the house and take note of the water meter reading.
+Wait for about 3-4 hours, and then check the water meter reading again.
+If the meter reading has increased, the cause of the leak is likely inside the house.
+If the meter reading doesn’t change, the source of the leak is not the plumbing system of the house.

-A moisture meter is quite useful to detect the exact source of the water leak.
-Just place it against the spot where you suspect a leak and it will analyze the moisture.
-The spot on the water where moisture is highest is likely nearest to the source of a leak.
+You can also use a moisture meter to detect the exact source of the water leak.
+Just place the meter against the spot where you suspect a leak and it will analyze the moisture.
+Be sure to place the meter near the spot on the wall that is most wet.

-Repairing a water leak inside a wall is not something to be attempted DIY and needs expert intervention.
-For a plumbing contractor in Hyattsville or a plumbing contractor in Gambrills, check out Werrlein Services.
-They offer fast and reliable service for all kinds of plumbing needs.
-Contact today!
+Repairing a leak inside a wall requires expert repair and should not be attempted as a DIY project.
+If you’re in need of commercial plumbing services or residential plumbing services in Hyattsville or Gambrills, consider Werrlein Services.
+We offer fast and reliable service for all plumbing needs.
+Schedule your appointment online now!